• Skip to main content

 corn and onions for creamed corn

-• All-Purpose Flour – Helps thicken the creamed corn.
+• All-Purpose Flour: Used to slightly thicken the creamed corn.

 corn and onions in cream